yituwangpeng/customDatepicker/README.md

-customeDatepicker
+CustomDatepicker
 =================

-a custome time picker,can set backgroundColor,font etc
+a custom time picker,can set backgroundColor,font etc